 Hotel Uyan.
 This small hotel is located within walking distance of the Hagia Sophia and the Blue Mosque.
 We stayed in the Blue Mosque Corner Room, a room that is relatively large for a European hotel.
 We had plenty of room for our family of four.
 From the windows we could see the Blue Mosque and the top of the Hagia Sophia.
 Every morning we awoke to the sound of the muezzin from the Blue Mosque.
 The hotel has an upper deck with awesome views over Istanbul.

-If you are planning a visit to Istanbul and have questions, comment below!
+If you have questions about the best things to do in Istanbul, comment below!
 For those of you who have been to Istanbul, what was your favorite experience?

 More Information for Your Trip to Turkey: